blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 I'll agree on just one thing here.
 Your views of the Holy Spirit is that it "convicts one of sin" - and this is only true - according to you - if you believe in Jesus.
 But some also view that the Holy Spirit "convicts one to repent and turn to Jesus".
 My view is that (ruach, indian)

-An analogy: if a person only has knowledge of the set of causes, labelled X, and not other causes, labelled Y - upon seeing a condition K, he will only think that the cause of K could only have been of the causes in X - even if
+An analogy: if a person only has knowledge of the set of causes, labelled X, and not other causes, labelled Y - upon seeing a condition K, he will only think that the cause of K could only have been one of the causes in X - even if in reality, it was one of the causes in Y. Now, not all people do this, but many people who are quick to judge will do it.

+Ah - I remember the original analogy.
+It is from the distilled version of Kautilya Chaanakya's state-crafting manual, Artha Shaasthra (Science of Prosperity), namely Pancha Thantra (Five Treatises).
+In the Treatise 5: Poorly Considered Actions, there is a story of The Loyal Mongoose.
+One day, a priest's wife gave birth to a son.
+On the same day, a female mongoose gave birth to a baby mongoose, and the mother died.

 ---
 ## About Fighting and Killing